pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 ```

-For testing lets create typical `dotnet cli` test project and reference `Microsoft.Extensions.DependencyInjection.Specification.Tests` which contains a set of unit test our implementation would be required to pass.
+For the testing purposes lets create a typical `dotnet cli` test project and reference `Microsoft.Extensions.DependencyInjection.Specification.Tests` which contains a set of unit test which our implementation would be required to pass.

 ```
 {